catalyzeio/paas-faq/background-processing.md

 # Background Processing and Workers
 Background processing includes any operations performed outside of the main application.
 These operations are typically long running tasks that can be more resource intensive.
-You don't want these operations to detract from the performance of your application, and have your customers' experience damaged, so the logical choice is to separate them.
+You don't want these operations to detract from the performance of your application and have your customers' experience damaged, so the logical choice is to separate them.

 Catalyze has designed a feature to help you easily deploy background "worker" processes that exist within your application's code base.
 Workers are long running processes that will run along side of your application.
 Workers are not tasks designed to be run once (rake tasks, database migrations, etc).
 A couple common frameworks for background processing include [Sidekiq (Ruby)](http://sidekiq.org/) and [Celery (Python)](http://www.celeryproject.org/).
 These frameworks are convenient because they allow you to develop and maintain your background processing along with your application code in one repository.
 These frameworks typically operate asynchronously by passing messages via a broker or queue (RabbitMQ and Redis are popular options).

-## OK, i'm ready to deploy a worker, what do I do?
+## OK, I'm ready to deploy a worker, what do I do?

-There are just two simple things you need to do in order to launch a worker process.
+There are just two simple things you need to do in order to launch a worker process:

 1. Add a target to your Procfile
 2. Deploy the worker with the Catalyze CLI